ABDmalik6605/ABDmalik6605/README.md

 - 👋 Hi, I’m Abdullah Malik
-- I'm a passionate coder and developer.
+- I'm a passionate coder and developer with a strong interest in various development fields including game development, web development, and software development.
-- I am majorly interested Development fields i.e game development, web development and software development.
+- I have worked on numerous personal projects that reflect my dedication and skills in these areas.
-- Many of my personal projects are also development related you can view them in my profile.
+- You can explore my projects and see the work I've done on my profile.
-- You can contact me on my mail Abdullahmalik4641@gmail.com
+- Feel free to contact me at Abdullahmalik4641@gmail.com.

 <!---